Why should one compute periods of algebraic cycles?: Introduction

 The first evidence for Conjecture \ref{CanISayFinally?} is the fact that for many examples of $n$ and $d$, the codimension of the Zariski tangent space of the analytic scheme $V_{\cf[\P^{\frac{n}{2}}]+\check\cf[\check\P^{\frac{n}{2}}] }$ is strictly smaller than the codimension of $V_{\P^{\frac{n}{2}}}\cap V_{\check\P^{\frac{n}{2}}}$ which is smooth.
 In order to be able to investigate the smoothness and reducedness of this analytic scheme, we have worked out Theorem \ref{InLabelNadasht?} which is just computing a Taylor series.
 Its importance must not be underestimated.
 The linear part of such Taylor series encode the whole data of infinitesimal variation of Hodge structures (IVHS) introduced by Griffiths and his coauthors in 1980's, and from this one can derive most of the applications of IVHS, such as global Torelli problem, see \cite{CarlsonGriffiths1980}.
 In particular, the proof of Theorem \ref{27.03.17} uses just such linear parts.
 In a personal communication C. Voisin pointed out the difficulties on higher order approximation of the Noether-Lefschetz locus.
 This motivated the author to elaborate some of his old ideas in \cite{ho06-1} and develop it into Theorem \ref{InLabelNadasht?}.
-Even if we had formulated the second order approximations in cohomological terms (similar to IVHS), it had been useless for the investigation of Conjecture \ref{CanISayFinally?}, see Theorem \ref{WillCome2017}, and it turns out one has to deal with third and fourth order approximations, see Theorem \ref{dream2017}.
+The second order approximations in cohomological terms (similar to IVHS), has been formulated in \cite{mclean2005}, however it is not enough for the investigation of Conjecture \ref{CanISayFinally?}, see Theorem \ref{WillCome2017}, and it turns out one has to deal with third and fourth order approximations, see Theorem \ref{dream2017}.
 We use Theorem \ref{InLabelNadasht?} to check reducedness and smoothness of components of the Hodge loci.
-We break the property of being reduced and smooth into $N$-reduced for all $N\in\N$, see \S\ref{aima2017}, and prove the following theorem which is not covered in Theorem \ref{27.03.17}. \begin{theo} Let $(n,d,m)$ be one of the triples
+We break the property of being reduced and smooth into $N$-smooth for all $N\in\N$, see \S\ref{aima2017}, and prove the following theorem which is not covered in Theorem \ref{27.03.17}. \begin{theo} Let $(n,d,m)$ be one of the triples